camper0s/one-sketc-with-P5js-and-arduino-ESP/README.md

     Enjoy

---P5js to arduino: click inside the circle, the LED turns on, click outside the circle, the LED turns off --arduino to P5js: see on the monitor that the values change --meanwhile P5js works
+-P5js to arduino: click inside the circle, the LED turns on, click outside the circle, the LED turns off

+-arduino to P5js: see on the monitor that the values change

+-meanwhile P5js works